puneetsingh99/anime-recommendation-app/README.md

 # anime-recommendation-app
 ## Are you an Anime fan...?
-### This app is for recommending my favourite animes of different genre.
+### This app is for recommending my favourite animes of different genres.
 ### Do let me know what you think of it- [Anime recommendations](https://f0nm2.csb.app/)

 ## Technologies used